-A first of its kind study showing the devastating impact of wartime brain injuries on service members has been making news headlines of late.
+A first-of-its-kind study showing the devastating impact of wartime brain injuries on service members have been making news headlines of late.
 A University of Washington neurologist (Mac Donald) followed 50 soldiers after they suffered concussive injuries and continued to track their conditions over several years.

 The Statistics for Vets from Iraq & Afghanistan Are Startling